openmod/openmod-docs/content/development-guide/services.md

 }
 ```

-You can now access this service by injecting `IVehicleClearingService` in e.g. commands, event listeners, your plugin class or other services.
+You can now access this service by injecting `IVehicleClearingService` in e.g. commands, event listeners, your plugin class, or other services.

 !!!
 Note
     Custom services have a different lifetime than plugins.
 Even if your plugin unloads, your service will still be alive and used.